kovaacs/PWABuilder/docs/builder/app-store.md

     <img src="/assets/builder/ios/ios-publish-section.png" width=550>
 </div>

-5. You will prompted with editable metadata about your app.
+5. You will be prompted with editable metadata about your app.
 PWABuilder automatically populates these fields from your manifest.

 6. Take note of your `Bundle ID`, you will need this info to publish to the App Store.